 Alpha hydroxy acids (glycolic and lactic acids) help clear away dead skin cells that have built up on the skin's surface.
 Glycolic acid can also penetrate through the layers of the skin to enable them to be exfoliated.
-Aloe is an anti-inflammatory, and helps to hydrate and moisturize skin.
+Aloe is an anti-inflammatory and helps to hydrate and moisturize skin.
 These pads are designed for more experienced skin.

-If you are new to acids, use every three days.
+If you are new to acids, use them every three days.
 In total, exfoliate no more than 3 to 4 times per week.

 Shelf Life and Storage Information for Products and Ingredients

 Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend shelf life.
 Shelf life is 9 - 12 months

 Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).